indexdata/folio-import/doc/migration_process.md

 See some actual script and endpoint commands in spreadsheet "STC dry run checklist".

+Consider using '[screen](https://github.com/indexdata/id-folio-infrastructure/blob/master/runbooks/screen.md)' for each workspace and daily session.
+Useful for keeping interaction logs, and useful if we get disconnected from ssh.

 ## Download reference data

 On the prod-bastion host, do: